Indoor Air Quality (IAQ) deals with the content and thermal properties of interior air that could affect health and comfort of building occupants.

 - Do not re-enter the building until instructed to do so by Security Services.

-If you notice unusual odours in your area, related to building operations, renovation or construction activities:
+If you notice unusual odours in your area, related to diesel, building operations, renovation or construction activities:

 - If you are feeling ill, advise others to leave and then leave the immediate area

-- Contact Facilities Call Centre (FCC) or Campus Public Safety (Security Services)
+- Contact the Facilities Call Centre (FCC) or Campus Public Safety (Security Services)

 The Facilities Call Centre is staffed Monday to Friday from 7:30 AM to 10:00 PM.
 If the FCC operator is not on duty, the calls are directed to McGill Security Services.